bkbartk/dRemote/README.txt

-mRemoteNG is the next generation of mRemote, a full-featured, multi-tab remote connections manager.
+dRemote is an easy and free tool to handle mutiple remote connections of different types.

-It allows you to store all your remote connections in a simple yet powerful interface.
+This tool comes in handy when you have to connect to differnt remote connections all the want to have to change all the settings manually.

 Currently these protocols are supported: